 Many businesses and public-safety service organizations have adopted the use of radios for instant communications.
 This includes police departments, fire departments, ambulance companies, and more.

-There are two main styles of radios designed for this purpose; conventional two-way radios and trunking radios.
-Both of these are very similar in terms of how they work, but only one can help improve the security and efficiency of communications during use.
+There are two main styles of radios designed for this purpose: the conventional system of two-way radios and trunking radios.
+Both conventional and trunked systems are very similar in terms of how they work, but only one can help improve the security and efficiency of communications during use.

-Through the use of trunking, radios can utilize the same sets of frequencies with less cross-talk, interruption, and errors since all messages must pass through a central computer for sorting and delivery.
-This method also allows for a greater volume of communications to pass through the same frequency bands because as soon as a line clears, the system automatically begins to transmit the next message regardless of which talk group is active.
+Through the use of trunking, radios can utilize the same sets of frequencies with less cross-talk, interruption, and errors.
+All messages must pass through a central computer for sorting and delivery.
+This method also allows for a greater volume of communications to pass through the same frequency bands.
+This is because as soon as a line clears, the system automatically begins to transmit the next message regardless of which talk group is active.